English whisky: United States

-Colour

-English whisky has a variety of different colours ranging from caramel to yellow.
+On 3 January 2013, after five years of lobbying the UK Foreign Office, UK trade bodies and the US embassy, The English Whisky Co. was granted permission to sell English whisky in the US market.
+On 2 April 2025, the United States placed tariffs of 10% on English whisky.
+On 4 April 2025, Morag Garden, CEO of the English Whisky Guild, made a statement noting the importance of the US market for English whisky sales, and confirming the EWG would work with the UK Government and members of the industry to ensure fair and open trade and support the growth for English whisky.

+India

+On 6 May 2025 India and the UK signed a trade agreement that reduced tariffs for English whisky from 150% to 75%, and is to 40% by the tenth year of the agreement.

 Distilleries

 Distilleries

-There are 61 distilleries in England as of 2024, 26 of these distilleries are part of the English Whisky Guild.
-The oldest, St George's Distillery has brewed whisky for almost 20 years.
-The Cotswolds distillery is the largest producer of whisky in England.
+There were 70 distilleries in England as of April 15, 2026, 27 of these were part of the English Whisky Guild.
+The oldest, The English Distillery, has brewed whisky for almost 20 years.
+The Cotswolds Distillery is the largest producer of whisky in England.

 Regions

-The English whisky distilleries are spread across nine regions with each containing the following: North East England has two, Yorkshire and the Humber has seven, the East Midlands has two, the East of England has three, London has six, the South East of England has twelve, South West England has fifteen, the West Midlands has six and North West England has eight.
+English whisky distilleries are divided into nine regions: the North East, Yorkshire and the Humber, East Midlands, the East of England, London, South East England, South West England, the West Midlands, and North West England.
+The English whisky geographic area contains the Isle of Wight and the Isles of Scilly.

-South East

-The South East of England has a total of 13 distilleries including: Abingdon Distillery, Harley House Distillery, Wood Brothers Distillery, The Oxford Spirit Distillery (formerly The Oxford Artisan Distillery), Brightwell Bottle Distillery (formerly Black Bottle Distillery), Isle of Wight Distillery, Copper Rivet Distillers, Anno Distillers, Maidstone Distillery, Pleasant Land Distillery, Hawkridge Distillers, Aedda's Farm Distillery and Canterbury Brewers & Distillers.
+South East England has thirteen distilleries: Abingdon Distillery, Harley House Distillery, Wood Brothers Distillery, The Oxford Spirit Distillery (formerly The Oxford Artisan Distillery), Brightwell Bottle Distillery (formerly Black Bottle Distillery), Isle of Wight Distillery, Copper Rivet Distillers, Anno Distillers, Maidstone Distillery, Pleasant Land Distillery, Hawkridge Distillers, Aedda's Farm Distillery and Canterbury Brewers & Distillers.